Matthias-VE/Java_developper_test/README.md

 Local api server will start on port 8080

 ### GET /api/issues
-Returns a list of issues.
+Returns a mock list of issues.

 ## Eclipse E4 plugin
 Run by opening the code in Eclipse and right click -> Run as ... -> Eclipse Application.